gsolamon/Solamon-Portfolio-Projects/Capstone Project Description PLEASE READ.md

      ![Inst.
 Shipments Notes]()

      - The "% of Total" DAX measure is one of the most elegant measures in this report.
-It lets the user set the fiscal week slicer to any combination of weeks, treats this filter context as 100%, and then allows the user to set other slicers (like instrument, country, intercomapny, or customer) to give a percent of subtotal for that given timeframe:
+It lets the user set the fiscal week slicer to any combination of weeks, treats this filter context as 100%, and then allows the user to set other slicers (like instrument, country, intercompany, or customer) to give a percent of subtotal for that given timeframe:

      ![Percent of Total]()